-In the event of an investment dispute with Costa Rica, most of the IIAs in force (including the DR-CAFTA and the BITs with Canada, the Netherlands and Spain) offer foreign investors with qualifying investments the choice of international arbitration under the ICSID Convention and Arbitration Rules,51 the ICSID Additional Facility Rules, and ad hoc arbitration under the Arbitration Rules of the United Nations Commission on International Trade law (UNCITRAL).52
+In the event of an investment dispute with Costa Rica, most of the IIAs in force (including the DR-CAFTA and the BITs with Canada, the Netherlands and Spain) offer foreign investors with qualifying investments the choice of international arbitration under the ICSID Convention and Arbitration Rules,52 the ICSID Additional Facility Rules, and ad hoc arbitration under the Arbitration Rules of the United Nations Commission on International Trade Law (UNCITRAL).53

 Costa Rica's track record as a respondent in investor-state dispute settlement proceedings

-Costa Rica has been an active and, on the whole, a successful party in ISDS proceedings.53 It has been a respondent state in 1054 such proceedings, under various investment treaties, including three cases under the Costa Rica–Canada BIT, two cases under the DR-CAFTA and two cases under the Costa Rica–Germany BIT.
-Of the 10 cases, five have concluded and five are still pending.55
+Costa Rica has been an active and, on the whole, a successful party in ISDS proceedings.54 It has been a respondent state in 1055 such proceedings, under various investment treaties, including three cases under the Costa Rica-Canada BIT, two cases under the DR-CAFTA and two cases under the Costa Rica-Germany BIT.
+Of the 10 cases, eight have concluded and two are still pending.56

-Of the five concluded proceedings, Costa Rica was ordered to pay compensation to the claimant in only two proceedings.56 One of those proceedings, Santa Elena57 was initiated with the essential purpose of determining the value of compensation.
-In the remaining three concluded proceedings, the claims were dismissed on jurisdiction,58 dismissed on the merits59 or discontinued.60
+Of the eight concluded proceedings, Costa Rica was ordered to pay compensation to the claimant in only two proceedings.57 One of those proceedings, Santa Elena58 was initiated with the essential purpose of determining the value of compensation.
+In the remaining six concluded proceedings, the claims were dismissed on jurisdiction,59 dismissed on admissibility,60 dismissed on the merits61 or discontinued.62

 These cases involving environmental protection measures present a mixed picture of success for the claimants.
-To date, Costa Rica has been ordered to pay a total sum of US$20,065,900.33 in compensation, comprising approximately 39 per cent of the amount claimed in Santa Elena, and possibly an even lower percentage in the Marion Unglaube case.63
+To date, Costa Rica has been ordered to pay a total sum of US$20.1 billion in compensation, comprising approximately 39 per cent of the amount claimed in Santa Elena, and possibly an even lower percentage in the Marion Unglaube case.65

 No international tribunal to date has found Costa Rica to breach its obligations to accord fair and equitable treatment, full protection and security, most-favoured nation or national treatment to foreign investors and their investments.

-We will now summarise the five concluded cases against Costa Rica, identify the five pending cases and consider Costa Rica’s compliance record to date.
+We will now summarise the eight concluded cases against Costa Rica, identify the two pending cases and consider Costa Rica's compliance record to date.